pixelpogo/dynameister/README.md

 `bundle exec rspec`

 Dynameister expects *DynamoDBLocal* to be running on localhost on port 8000.
-If your local environment is different, then you have to specify `ENV['DYNAMEISTER_ENDPOINT‘]`.
+If your local environment is different, then you have to specify `ENV["DYNAMEISTER_ENDPOINT"]`.

 e.g. `DYNAMEISTER_ENDPOINT=somehost:12345 bundle exec rspec`